Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-By Pam Leibfried
+By Katie Levene and Pam Leibfried

 We know it can be hard to see a big chunk of change sitting in your savings account and resist the urge to spend it.
 But, eventually, most people will go through one of life’s little emergencies (like a broken A/C or dead washing machine), or a really big, scary one (like unemployment or major illness).
 Wouldn’t it be better to be prepared?

-One of the easiest ways to build up your rainy day fund is to “pay yourself first.”
+One of the easiest ways to build up your rainy-day fund is to “pay yourself first.”
 No matter how little or large your paycheck, be sure to set aside part of it for your savings.
 Do this with every paycheck and feel proud of yourself, no matter the amount.

 Ideally, you can set aside the funds via direct deposit into a separate emergency savings account, assuming your employer lets you split your paycheck.
 Alternatively, you can create an automated funds transfer from within your checking or savings account.
 If your income is less predictable, you can also do it manually each time a new paycheck comes in.

-Budgets may seem boring, but they’re a vital tool to achieving your monthly and long-term financial goals.
+Budgets may seem boring, but they’re a vital tool for achieving your monthly and long-term financial goals.
 To stay on track, begin tracking your expenses to see how your bank account looks after each month.
 From there, set aside money for each area of expense including: